pulumi/docs/content/docs/guides/continuous-delivery/troubleshooting-guide.md

 If your error is not related to any of the above categories, it is likely that there is a problem with the code in your infrastructure code.
 Our Programming Model docs can be very helpful in understanding the concepts of programming an infrastructure app.
 If that doesn't help you solve your particular issue, then there is always the power of the strong, knowledgable [Pulumi Slack Community](https://slack.pulumi.com).
 Signup is free and quick.
-In addition to other community members, various members of the Pulumi team themsevles hang out in the Slack channels and are willing to help you.
+In addition to other community members, various members of the Pulumi team themselves hang out in the Slack channels and would be happy to help you.